 Applications may be emailed to info@msaha.org or mailed to MSAHA at the address found on the website (www.msaha.org).
 Applications are due the earlier of October 1st or 30-days prior to the first MSAHA competitive event scheduled for any sport in which the submitting organization participates.
-New applicants must submit the following information to the MSAHA Executive Director.

-- a) Completed prospective member questionnaire - b) Completed application form New applicants must complete the following four sections of the application SECTION I Organization Name, Insurance Provider and Policy # SECTION II Information for all sports offered (including sports not sanctioned by MSAHA) SECTION III Certification that background checks have been performed SECTION V Signature by the athletic director or coach who will be the team point of contact - c) A copy of any organization bylaws, governance or clarifying information such that the MSAHA can confirm compliance with the requirements for membership
+- a) New applicants must submit the following information to the MSAHA Executive Director. - i.
+Completed prospective member questionnaire - ii.
+Completed application form New applicants must complete the following four sections of the application SECTION I Organization Name, Insurance Provider and Policy # SECTION II Information for all sports offered (including sports not sanctioned by MSAHA) SECTION III Certification that background checks have been performed. - SECTION III Certification that background checks have been performed SECTION IV Signature by the athletic director or coach who will be the team point of contact - iii.
+A copy of any organization bylaws, governance or clarifying information such that the MSAHA can confirm compliance with the requirements for membership. - b) The MSAHA welcomes new applicants in underserved areas, but the MSAHA also seeks to preserve our existing teams.
+Therefore, generally new applicants won't be accepted from within the same county or within a 50-mile radius of any existing MSAHA member unless the existing member gives their approval.
+The MSAHA reserves the right to make exceptions and approve or deny any new applicants at its discretion based on how the applicant furthers the goals of the MSAHA.